How to Build a SaaS Product in 2026: A Founder's Complete Guide

 Step 2: Map the User Flow

-Step 3: Build a Prototype First
+Step 3: Build a Prototype Before You Build

 Step 4: Build the MVP